 Become a critical and analytical thinker by exploring perennial questions of values, knowledge, reality, and human nature.
 Not simply a way of knowing, even more, philosophy is a way of questioning.

-Graduates are excellently prepared for any career choice, and many students combine a philosophy major or minor with work in another discipline.
+Graduates are excellently prepared for just about any career choice, and many students combine a philosophy major or minor with work in another discipline.
 Philosophy’s focus on logic and argumentation makes it an exceptionally strong foundation for law school.

-- Philosophy majors will learn from faculty who have published extensively.
+- Learn from faculty who are committed, innovative, award-winning teachers and internationally recognized scholars who have published extensively.
 They have studied, lectured, and traveled widely throughout North America, South America, Asia, Africa, and Europe.

 My LVC education, and philosophy training in particular, helped me become comfortable operating in the gray areas, that is, facing complex issues with many variables where there is seldom one right answer.